ModMaster - Modbus master simulator

 - Full support for exception responses 10/0x0A ("Gateway Path Unavailable") and 11/0x0B ("Target Device Failed To Respond").

-- Cross-platform: runs on any system that supports Java JRE 1.6 or later (serial communications is only supported on Windows and Linux x86 architectures).
+- Cross-platform: runs on any system that supports Java JRE 1.6 or later (serial communications is only supported on Windows, Linux x86 and Raspberry Pi ARM architectures).

 - Manual and troubleshooting guide.